JustGritt/Payment-Platform/README.md

 ## Add Jwt verification on one specific route

 The authentificationGuard verify if there a berear token and check if the token is valid or not.
-You can see the full impletation [here](https://github.com/JustGritt/Payment-Platform/blob/main/payment/api/middlewares/authentificationGuard.js)
+You can see the full implementation [here](https://github.com/JustGritt/Payment-Platform/blob/main/payment/api/middlewares/authentificationGuard.js)

 ```
 app.get("/health", authentificationGuard, (req, res) => {